 Grabby or genius?

-She asked others if they were supportive of the fiver party or thought it turned birthdays into a transaction.
+The mum went on to ask others if they were supportive of the fiver party or thought it turned birthdays into a transaction.
 Other parents were divided over whether the fiver party trend was helpful … or showed bad manners.

 Some parents thought asking for money was entitled and ill-mannered.

 “It seems a bit joyless to me for little kiddies!” another parent posted.
 “My children like seeing what their specific friends get them.”